Raajzz/movies-db/README.md

 # movies-db

-A simple react-tailwind application to fetch data from OMDb API and display the data.
+A simple react-tailwind application to fetch data from OMDb API and display the data. <br>

+### NOTE

 <br>